CEDA-Ashoka-University/docs/README.md

 Please document all software tools and their processes here for efficient knowledge transfer.

 ## Contributing to these docs
 Mkdocs parses Markdown files using python-markdown to generate pages - you'll write your pages as .md files and save it in the `docs` folder.
-Any commit will trigger a rebuiid of the website using GitHub Actions (see `.github/workflows/deploy.yml`).
+Any commit to the `main` branch will trigger a rebuiid of the website using GitHub Actions (see `.github/workflows/deploy.yml`).

+Checkout the `main branch`, commit your .md files to the `docs` folder, and submit a Pull Request to merge into `main`.

 Please refer to [this cheatsheet](https://www.markdownguide.org/cheat-sheet/) for a quick overview of Markdown syntax.